ObjectModules/deploy/[Mapping]-Employment.md

 ##3rd Employment
 On the 2nd employment, Monitoring is process to gain the data, Rating is process of sorting the data to become a library.

 In correlation with the 2nd employment so the 3rd employment is simply produce _a query_ in such a way that it will give _a result_ when it is implemented to the library.

+So how _a query_ can be produced?
+And How to get the correct one to become able to be implemented?

 ```js
 letter a stand as script
 letter b stand as team